rajatmodi62/rajatmodi62.github.io/_posts/2024-10-26-hinton_apm.md

 So here we are.
 On this blogpost.
 A safe space.
 You and me.
 A safezone.
 Promise.
 And I will tell  you about this story  of a new model we developed called "Asynchronous Perception Machine".

+Now, i dont have a grandiose story to tell.
+There are no girls (yet).
+There is no eureka moment: Like the cooler goodfellow et al, i didnt go to a bar, and or code up APM in a single night.
+This is a 3 year long journey.
+And it has just begun.
+I don't know where it will take us, but if you choose to accept the mission, we will travel this bandwagon together.

 p.s. shneaked in a little godzilla in our paper. sooo shorrry.
 Please don't tell my advisor.
 He'll be angry.
 We don't want him to be angry.
 Angry bad.
 Happy good.
 Mooooooo.............
 Ok, you can tell him, but after i graduate.